 The Code contains standards of ethical behaviour for direct selling companies and direct sellers.
 It is recommended that the Code be used as evidence of industry standards.

 1.8 Territorial Application

 EDSA pledges that it will require each member as a condition of admission and continuing membership in the EDSA to comply with the European Codes of Conduct for Direct Selling with regard to direct selling activities outside its home country, unless those activities are under the jurisdiction of Codes of Conduct of another country’s Seldia – affiliated DSA to which the member also belongs.

 Should a company be subject of a Code Complaint in a country in which it is not a member, the company must accept jurisdiction of the Code Administrator in its home country (or if the company is not a member in its home country, any country in which it is a DSA member), and shall bear reasonable costs incurred by the home country Code Administrator associated with resolution of the Complaint.
 Moreover, the Code Administrator of the home country may coordinate with the Code Administrator (if one exists) of the complainant’s country and, in evaluating the alleged Code Complaint, apply, in order of priority, (i) the standards of the Code of Ethics in the country in which the complaint is filed, or, (ii) the standards of the Code of Ethics in the subject company’s home country, or (iii) at a minimum, the standards set forth in the European Code of Ethics.

 2.1.
 Prohibited Practices

-Direct sellers shall not use misleading, deceptive or unfair sales practices.
+Direct sellers and companies shall not use misleading, deceptive, aggressive or unfair sales practices.